NFL Week 1 preseason scores, schedule, updates: Mayfield, Barkley shine in first NFL action

 His second touchdown was a dart on a slant that rookie Antonio Callaway turned into a 54-yard touchdown.

+You can read more about Callaway's big game by clicking here.
+The rookie went for 87 yards and a touchdown just four days after having a run-in with police.

-Mayfield wasn't perfect, but he looked composed throughout the night, flashing the traits that made him the first pick.
+As for Mayfield, he wasn't perfect, but he looked composed throughout the night, flashing the traits that made him the first pick.
 Here he is stepping up in the pocket in the face of pressure, maneuvering within the pocket, and eventually escaping to pick up a third-down conversion.

 Here he is going back shoulder for a 26-yard completion.